-Lakes Region Conservation Corps: AmeriCorps Program - Applications for Winter/Spring program accepted until 9/22/17.
+Lakes Region Conservation Corps: AmeriCorps Program - Summer/Fall Application is now open!

-Environmental Camp Leaders for the Junior Squam Lakes Association (JSLA) - Filled for 2017
+Environmental Camp Leaders for the Junior Squam Lakes Association (JSLA) - Open until filled

 Access and Grounds Assistant - Filled for 2017

-For more information on the Winter/Spring LRCC program, or to submit an application click here.
-Applications will be reviewed on a rolling basis.
+For more information on the Spring/Summer/Fall LRCC program, or to submit an application click here.

 - Applicants must be at least 18 years old with a clean driving record